mmadsen/lnraw/_posts/2013-07-24-semantic-axelrod.md

 Excellent nonequilibrium model which coevolves social network with the opinion dynamics, showing self-organization into communities:  [@holme2006nonequilibrium].
 Can we add semantics to this instead of the plain Axelrod?

 ### References Cited ###

-[^1]:  Another good example is the ability to map the Axelrod model of cultural differentiation discussed here,
-	to the q-state Potts model, which has rich connections to other spin models in statistical physics.